wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/CSS/Syntax/CSS-Syntax-Reference.md

 * [2018-Variable Order](http://kizu.ru/en/blog/variable-order/): Ordering a table with CSS Custom Properties and the order: property.
 Mind.
 Blowing.

+* [2018-Everything you need to know about CSS Variables](https://parg.co/UIJ): In this guide, I’ll show you how variables work natively in CSS, and how you can use them to make your life a lot easier.

 * [2016-Reactive Animations CSS Variables](http://slides.com/davidkhourshid/reactanim#/): This is the concept of describing a continuous series of events in a discrete way.

 # 颜色与背景